hilalb-sahin/life/README.md

 # Description

-This project explores the concept of cellular automata (CA), which involves a grid of cells, where each cell has a finite state.
-In this simulation, cells are given an initial state and follow a fixed set of rules to determine their subsequent state in the next generation (iteration).
-The simulation typically assumes uniform rules that remain constant over time, and the eight neighboring cells of a cell are referred to as its neighbors.

-To add further complexity to the simulation, this project has implemented four different life forms: mycoplasma, salmonella, virus, and bacteria.
-Each of these life forms behaves differently, creating a more diverse and dynamic simulation.
+Explore the fascinating world of cellular automata (CA) through this Java-based simulation project.
+Cellular automata involve a grid of cells, each with a finite state, which evolve over time based on predefined rules.
+In our simulation, these rules are constant, and each cell interacts with its eight neighboring cells.
+To add complexity, we've introduced four distinct life forms: mycoplasma, salmonella, virus, and bacteria, each exhibiting unique behaviors, resulting in a dynamic and diverse simulation.

+## Why Cellular Automata?
-The applications of cellular automata are vast and varied, ranging from geography and anthropology to political science, sociology, and physics.
+Cellular automata find applications in diverse fields, from geography and anthropology to political science, sociology, and physics.
+By studying these automata, we gain insights into complex systems and their behavior.

-## Technologies Used
+## Key Features:

-Java
+Simulate cellular automata with diverse life forms.
+Observe the evolution of cell states based on fixed rules.
+Explore the wide-ranging applications of cellular automata.

 ## Getting Started

-Clone this repository
+1- Clone this repository.

-Compile and run the Simulation.java file using your preferred Java compiler
+2- Compile and run the Simulation.java file using your preferred Java compiler.
+3- Dive into the world of cellular automata and explore the behaviors of the different life forms.

 ## Acknowledgments